munificent/craftinginterpreters/book/representing-code.md

 ## Working with Trees

 Put on your imagination hat for a moment.
 Even though we aren't there yet, consider what the interpreter will do with the syntax trees.
-It needs to select a different chunk of code to handle each kind of expression.
+Each kind of expression in Lox behaves differently at runtime.
+That means the interpreter needs to select a different chunk of code to handle each expression type.
 With tokens, we can simply switch on the TokenType.
 But we don't have a "type" enum for the syntax trees, just a separate Java class for each one.

-We could write some long chain of type tests:
+We could write a long chain of type tests:

 ```java
 if (expr instanceof Expr.Binary) {